Skip to main content

 How do I calculate my hourly rate from my monthly salary?

-How many overtime hours can I be required to work?
+How many overtime hours can I be required to work in South Africa?

-The BCEA limits overtime to 10 hours per week and 3 hours per day.
-No employee may work more than 12 hours in any single day in total.
-Overtime must also be agreed upon — your employer cannot simply require you to work overtime without your agreement.
+The BCEA caps overtime at 10 hours per week and 3 hours per day for employees earning below the earnings threshold of R269,600.90 per year (R22,466.74/month), effective 1 May 2026.
+No employee may work more than 12 hours in a single day including both normal and overtime hours.
+Overtime must be agreed upon — an employer cannot unilaterally require it.

 Can I take time off instead of overtime pay?

 Yes, by written agreement.
-Time Off In Lieu (TOIL) must be equivalent to at least 1.5 hours off for every weekday overtime hour worked, or 2 hours off for every Sunday or public holiday hour worked.
+Time Off In Lieu (TOIL) must be at least equivalent to the overtime rate applied to the hours worked — 1.5 hours off for every weekday or Saturday overtime hour, or 2 hours off for every Sunday or public holiday hour.
 The time off must be taken within one month of the overtime being worked.

 Is overtime taxed in South Africa?